I Love You Rosa

-I Love You Rosa (אני אוהב אותך רוזה) is a 1972 Israeli film written and directed by Moshé Mizrahi.
+I Love You Rosa (אני אוהב אותך רוזה) is a 1972 Israeli New Sensibility film written and directed by Moshé Mizrahi.
 The film's plot takes place in the Jewish Quarter of Jerusalem at the beginning of the 20th century.
 Mizrahi claimed that he wrote the script based on a true event that happened in his family and was passed down through stories over the years.

 The film was nominated for the Academy Award for Best Foreign Language Film.
 It was also entered into the 1972 Cannes Film Festival.

 Plot

 Present Day: Eleven-year-old Nessim accompanies his grandmother Rosa to visit the grave of her husband, who died forty years ago.
 Rosa promises to join him at the grave soon.
 Shortly after, she falls seriously ill.
 She believes that her grandson strongly resembles her late husband, after whom he was named.

 Year 1887: Rosa, aged only twenty, becomes a widow when her husband Rafael dies without leaving an heir.
 According to the law, Rafael's brother must marry her to continue the family name.
 However, Rafael's brother David is already married with four children.
 Rafael's younger brother Nessim, being only eleven, cannot marry her.
 Despite this, Nessim expresses his desire to marry Rosa, claiming his love for her.
 For this, he receives a slap from his mother.

 Rosa earns her living unusually for her time, working in the baths during the day and as a seamstress at night.
 Her friend Jamila tries to set her up with a tradesman named Eli, but Rosa refuses, knowing she is promised to Nessim by law as long as he is willing to marry her.
 One night, Nessim seeks refuge with her, despising his own mother.
 When Nessim's mother comes to take him home with great commotion the next day, the rabbi intervenes.
 Since Nessim wants to live with Rosa and she agrees to raise him, and David is relieved to have one less child in the house, Nessim is allowed to stay with Rosa.